 Roasted Vegetable Thanksgiving Bowl

 The cranberry orange compote on top is so lovely, cutting through the rich gravy and providing a light, bright bite to this bowl.
 What kind of Thanksgiving bowl would this be without a cranberry sauce?

 First, you’ll dissolve a smidge of sugar in fresh squeezed orange juice and zest.
-You can also use good orange juice if you’d like, the zest is nice but OK if you don’t have a fresh orange lying around.
+You can also use good orange juice if you’d like.
+The zest is nice, but it’s OK if you don’t have a fresh orange lying around.
 Then, add in fresh cranberries and simmer until the burst and soften.

+Roasted Vegetable Thanksgiving Bowl